deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 are not open source.
 These are license _templates_, which really do not need to exist in the contents of `LICENSE`, at all.
 The timebomb of delicious fresh scent that's released when the change date of a BUSL-licensed codebase is activated might as well just be located in a specific file for that purpose: `PROMISE`, `LICENSE-TIMEBOMB`, or something.
-Not only are they not open source, but they don't even provide a consistent license in the way the SSPL does.
+Not only are these projects not open source, but they don't even provide a consistent license in the way the SSPL does.
 Your company can ask your lawyers to certify the SSPL safe to use.
 Your company cannot certify the BUSL safe to use, because it changes with every product it applies to.